-The ILLS is composed of eight sensors located along Israel (marked on Fig. 5).
-The present configuration consists of three types of sensors: five are electric field based, two are magnetic field sensors and one is a combined sensor that monitors both magnetic and electric fields.
-The detection algorithm is based on the time of arrival and magnetic field direction techniques to retrieve information on the peak current intensity, polarity, location and time of impact of ground strokes.
-The data used in this study was retrieved by the ILLS between October 2004 and December 2010.
+The ILLS is composed of eight detectors located in Israel (marked on Fig. 5).
+The present configuration consists of three types of detectors: five are electric-field-based, two are magnetic field detectors and one is a combined detector that monitors both magnetic and electric fields.
+The detection algorithm is based on the time of arrival and magnetic field direction techniques (Cummins et al., 1998a, b; Rakov and Uman, 2006) to retrieve information on the peak current intensity, polarity, location and time of impact of ground strokes.
+The data used in this study were retrieved by the ILLS between October 2004 and December 2010.
 During the period between 2004 and 2007 only seven detectors were operational.
+The added detector increased the detection efficiency of the system mainly over the northern edge of the study region.
+However, due to the big interannual variability in the frequency and location of thunderstorms, we cannot quantify the impact of the improved detection efficiency on our results.

-The detection efficiency over Israel, where the point of impact is covered by all sensors, is estimated to be 80-90 % (Yair et al., 2014).
-The spatial detection accuracy over this region is ~ 500 m and the temporal resolution for detection of successive strokes is ~ 15 $\mu$ s.
-The detection efficiency decreases as moving away from the network center (Katz and Kalman, 2009).
-At distances that are larger than 100 km from the Israeli coastline it is estimated to be only 50 %.
+The detection efficiency over Israel, where the point of impact is covered by all detectors, is estimated to be 80-90% (Yair et al., 2014).
+The spatial detection accuracy over this region is ~ 500 m and the temporal resolution for detection of successive strokes is ~ 15 μ s.
+The detection efficiency decreases moving away from the network center (Katz and Kalman, 2009).
+At distances that are larger than 100 km from the Israeli coastline, it is estimated to be only 50%.

 In this study we analyzed strokes data and not flashes.
-Based on Shalev et al. (2011) findings the multiplicity of cloud-to-ground flashes detected by the ILLS is 1.1 (using thresholds of 1 km and 0.2 s).
-Therefore we choose to use the raw strokes data as it represents flash data to a good approximation and it does not force the usage of thresholds.
+Based on Shalev et al. (2011) findings the multiplicity of CG flashes detected by the ILLS is 1.1 (using thresholds of 1 km and 0.2 s).
+Therefore we choose to use the raw strokes data as these represent flash data to a good approximation and it do not force the usage of thresholds.